Counterfactual Mean-variance Optimization: Calibration of

 and

 \end{theorem}

-To the best of our knowledge, although we only consider the case of fixed and finite $k$, our proposed estimator $\widehat{\Sigma}^*_S$ in \eqref{eqn:cov-shrinkage-est} is the first attempt to apply the idea of shrinkage estimation to counterfactual covariance matrices. $\widehat{\Sigma}^*_S$ is guaranteed to be non-singular.
-Using $\widehat{\Sigma}^*_S$ addresses the limitations of $\widehat{\Sigma}^a$ described above, and Theorem \ref{thm:consistency-cov-shrinkage} shows that it does not affect the rates of convergence for our optimal solution estimator $\widehat{w}$.
+To the best of our knowledge, although we focus on the case of fixed and finite $k$, the proposed estimator $\widehat{\Sigma}^*_S$ in \eqref{eqn:cov-shrinkage-est} is the first attempt to apply the idea of shrinkage estimation to counterfactual covariance matrices. $\widehat{\Sigma}^*_S$ is guaranteed to be non-singular.
+The use of $\widehat{\Sigma}^*_S$ mitigates the limitations of $\widehat{\Sigma}^a$ discussed above, and Theorem \ref{thm:consistency-cov-shrinkage} establishes that this adjustment does not alter the convergence rate of the optimal solution estimator $\widehat{w}$.